-One of the biggest things I worry about in regards to moving is forgetting something important.
-Part of that comes with this list of 10 Places You Need To Call When You Move.
+One of the biggest things I worry about in regard to moving is forgetting something important.
+Part of that comes with this list of 10 Places You Need to Call When You Move.
 You may forget about some of these places and things that will need a quick phone call to alert and let it be known you have a new address.
 Check out this list as a reminder so you won’t forget!

-10 Places You Need To Call When You Move
+10 Places You Need to Call When You Move

 Magazine Subscription Services: Most mail will be able to be forwarded for a short amount of time, but magazines are one item that has a shorter forwarding time period than other mail.
 Make sure to call any subscription services and update with the new address.

 Credit Card Companies: If you have any credit cards, you need to make sure to give them a call and let them know you have moved.
 You’ll want to update your address information, but also alert them to changes in spending patterns.
 This applies to expenses in a new area, as well as potential expenses related to the moving event itself.

 Insurance Companies: Health, dental, vision, life, auto, and homeowners or rental insurances all need to be updated with your latest mailing address.
 This is a must for making sure your policy information comes to you on time.